St3fan1n1/Basic_OpenGL/README.md

 > Note that the y coordinates start at the bottom of the viewport.
 If y = 0, its at the bottom of the viewport.

 ### Main loop
+Following all the setup, the main loop for the rendering is set in place.
 ```c++
 while (!glfwWindowShouldClose(window))
     {